 Student A: -at any given moment.

-Suzuki-rōshi: At any given moment-at some moment, you know, one -me, you know, has big potential, you know, because I-it is not possible to separate me from many being, you know-rest of the being.
+Suzuki-rōshi: At any given moment-at some moment, one-me, has big potential, because it is not possible to separate me from many being-rest of the being.

 Student A: What about those that aren't manifest?